 If you are enrolled in the BA (Hons) Ballet Education, you may apply for a place on the Licentiate of the Royal Academy of Dance (LRAD) programme.

-Following successful completion of the BA (Hons) Ballet Education, you may wish to apply for the Postgraduate Certificate in Education: Dance Teaching.
-Those with teaching experience may also apply for the MA in Education (Dance Teaching).
+Following successful completion of the BA (Hons) Ballet Education, graduates may wish to apply for the Postgraduate Certificate in Education: Dance Teaching or those with teaching experience may also apply for the Master of Arts in Education (Dance Teaching).

 In the first year, most of your time will be spent dancing in order to secure your own technique and to learn about dance through selected repertoire.
 You will also take part in visits to observe dance teaching in schools (public and private sector), community dance projects and dance company education.